burtenshaw/wingspan/readme.md

 ## mask_bert

-- predict the word toxicity give a sentence of a sentence given, use token type_ids to mark the target word
+- predict the word toxicity given a sentence of a sentence given, use token type_ids to mark the target word
 - flawed

 ## span_bert